chgebhardt/picam_sync_neuro/README.md

 2️⃣ Hardware Setup

+- Setup raspberry Pis as rpi1 and rpi2 and connect the Picams.
-- Connect Raspberry Pis via a serial-to-USB link.
+- Connect Raspberries rpi2>rpi1 via a serial-to-USB link.
 I basically followed [this](https://practicingelectronics.wordpress.com/2018/04/22/serial-port-for-a-raspberry-pi-using-a-usb-to-serial-adapter/).
 - Set up the Arduino as ISP and connect the LED.
 - Configure DAQ board inputs for LED voltage recording.
 This depends very much on what kind of system you have.
 Most DAQs will have a BNC input so I soldered a female pre-assembeled BNC into the arduino circuit on the breadboard.
 Then it is just a matter of telling your DAQ which Input to listen to.